Product yields (the percentage of the spheroids produced in a batch that are within the size range required) will never be 100%.

 - 40 weeks per year

-If your spheronizer has a reduced usable yield of only 5%, it would mean a loss of £160,000.
+If your spheronizer has a reduced usable yield of only 5%, it would mean a reduction of income of £40,000 every year.
+Over a 10-year product lifecycle this would equate to a loss in income of around £400,000.